huhu42/Randomized-Optimization/README.txt

 Running Experiments:

 Each experiment can be run as a separate script.
-Running the actual optimization algorithms to generate data requires the use of Jython.
+Running the actual optimization algorithms to generate data requires the use of Jython 2.7.

 For the neural network problem, run:
  - NN-Backprop.py